authzed/zed/docs/zed.md

 ## Reference: `zed permission check`

-Check that a permission exists for a subject
+Check if a subject has permission on a resource

 ```
 zed permission check <resource:id> <permission> <subject:id> [flags]